Skip to main content

 The toggle is a simple switch with two states:

-That last point is crucial and worth repeating: toggling a flow off does NOT stop fans who are already in it.
+Toggling a flow off does NOT stop fans who are already in it.
 It only prevents new fans from entering.
+Existing fans continue receiving messages and progressing through the flow until they complete it.

 Where to Toggle